twnanda/twnanda/content/articles/tipitaka/sutta/khuddaka/dhammapada/dhp-contrast-reading/dhp-contrast-reading-en-chap23%zh.rst

    * - Translated from the Pali by Friedrich Max Müller) [7]_
      - 329 If a man find no prudent companion who walks with him, is wise, and lives soberly, let him walk alone, like a king who has left his conquered country behind,--like an elephant in the forest.

+   * - Cited from DLMBS [8]_
+     - | **DhP 329**
+       | If you do not find an intelligent companion,
+       | a fellow-traveler of pure actions and wise,
+       | like a king leaves behind the subdued kingdom,
+       | you should travel alone, just like an elephant in the elephant-grove.
+[DLMBSFn-V329]_

 .. _Dhp330:

 .. list-table:: Dhammapada Dhp.
 330